FedericoStazi/crossword-generator/README.md

 (¬V_i,j ∨ ∪ v_i,j,w) ∧ ∩ (¬v_i,j,w ∨ V_i,j)

-The CNF can be derived in the same way as with H.
+The CNF can be derived in a similar way as with H.

 #### At least one symbol in each cell